 Sometimes, an experienced DUI attorney can get third time DUI charges plea bargained down to a wet reckless2, dry reckless3, exhibition of speed / “speed ex”13 or even dropped altogether.

-Note that drivers are guilty of driving under the influence in California merely for having a BAC of 0.08% or higher.
-So it is not a defense that the defendant was unimpaired and driving safely.14
+Note that you are guilty of driving under the influence in California merely for having a BAC of 0.08% or higher.
+So it is not a defense that you were unimpaired and driving safely.14

 The only way to avoid a license revocation following a third DUI offense in California is to win both the: